oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     <copy>rm -v tls.zip</copy>
     ````

-7. Use following command to change access permissions of the files in the tls directory.
+7. Use following command to enable execute permissions on the scripts in the tls directory.

     ````
     <copy>chmod +x *.sh</copy>
     ````

 7. Use the following command to list files in tls directory.
-Now you should be able to see the foler is populated with .sh files.
+Now you should be able to see the folder is populated with .sh files.

     ````
     <copy>ls -al</copy>